BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 ## Getting Data

 Cooking a good dish is impossible for a chef without ingredients and challenging with poor quality ingredients.
-Likewise inference is impossible without data and challenging with poor quality data.
+Likewise, inference is impossible without data and challenging with poor quality data.
 The best statisticians dedicate a fair amount of time understanding the nuance and detail of their information.
 Unfortunately there is no